shuup/shuup/doc/provides.rst

 The Provides system
 ===================

-The Provides system is Shoop's mechanism for discovering and loading components, both first-party and third-party.
-Shoop apps use the provides system in various ways.
+The Provides system is Shuup's mechanism for discovering and loading components, both first-party and third-party.
+Shuup apps use the provides system in various ways.

 * The core itself uses Provides for discovering method and supplier modules.
-* ``shoop.admin`` uses Provides to load admin modules, form customizations etc.
+* ``shuup.admin`` uses Provides to load admin modules, form customizations etc.
-* ``shoop.front`` uses it for URLconf overrides etc.
+* ``shuup.front`` uses it for URLconf overrides etc.

-The provide categories used by Shoop are listed in :ref:`provide-categories` but you can also define your own categories as you wish.
+The provide categories used by Shuup are listed in :ref:`provide-categories` but you can also define your own categories as you wish.

 ..
 TODO:: Document the various ways better.